Disability Support Service for students with disabilities/learning differences/health conditions

 Fund for Students with Disabilities

+The ESF Fund for Students with Disabilities run by the National Access Office/Higher Education Authority (HEA).
 The Disability Support Officer makes applications to the Fund on behalf of an eligible student after an assessment of need with the student.
 Students cannot apply directly to the Fund.
 The Disability Support Officer is also responsible for the management of the funding approved for eligible students.
-The National Access Office assesses all applications and deems who is eligible for the funding.
+The HEA assesses all applications and allocates funding to the college directly not the student.

 Other useful websites relating to finance: